Chapter 25 : Questions and Answers.

 “I’ve just thought of a problem,” Albus muttered to her, as they moved away.
 “Won’t Rasmus notice if we’re not at the party.”

 “So?”
 She shrugged.
 “He won’t know where we are, will he?
-So there isn’t really much he can do about it.”
+There isn’t really much he can do about it.”

 Suddenly, she tripped, dropping her rolls of parchment on the floor.